pantherb/setBfree/README.md

 cabinet-emulation is not included in the LV2-synth, it depends on impulse-response files which are not shipped with the plugin.

+The Vibrato and Chorus effects are built-into the synth-engine itself as are key-click and percussion modes.
+They are too much linked with the tone generation itself to be broken-out.

 Summary of Changes since Beatrix
 --------------------------------